 In his prosecution of the case, Vincent Bugliosi came up with the “Helter Skelter” motive, namely that Charlie had ordered his followers to kill in order to bring about a race war that would end with Manson and his Family as the leaders of a new society.
 It’s true that Manson talked about “Helter Skelter”, and his interpretation of the lyrics from the Beatles 1968 “White Album” makes for interesting reading and is significant within the context of the time.
 However, it’s highly doubtful that Manson’s wish for “Helter Skelter” was his actual motive for the killings.
 More plausible is that Manson ordered the killings as part of a “copycat” crime to help exonerate another Family member, Bobby Beausoleil, who had been arrested on August 5, 1969 on suspicion of murdering Gary Hinman.

-[Apparently, Bruce Davis returned to Hinman's house sometime during the next 48 hours and was present when Hinman was killed.
-Accounts of Davis' exact role at the scene have varied, but he (along with Beausoleil) was convicted for the murder of Gary Hinman (as well as Donald "Shorty" Shea) in 1972.
-On October 5, 2012, the California Board of Parole recommended that Hinman be paroled.
-As of February 2013, the final decision rests with Gov. Jerry Brown.]
+[Apparently, Bruce Davis returned to Hinman’s house sometime during the next 48 hours and was present when Hinman was killed.
+Accounts of Davis’ exact role at the scene have varied, but he (along with Beausoleil) was convicted for the murder of Gary Hinman (as well as Donald “Shorty” Shea) in 1972.
+In January of 2017, the California Board of Parole recommended that Bruce Davis be paroled.
+This decision was blocked by Gov. Jerry Brown the following June, so Davis remains in prison.]

 After Hinman was killed, Beausoleil instructed Susan Atkins to write “Political Piggy” on the wall with Hinman’s blood to make it appear that the murder was committed by one of Hinman’s left-wing associates.